Back to all reviews

 Webinars

-Zoom allows users to host webinars where they have tight control of the user’s behavior and how much they can participate in the event, which makes it the clear winner compared to all other tools out there.
+Zoom allows users to host webinars where they have tight control of the participants’ behavior and how much they can do during the event, which makes it the clear winner compared to all other tools out there.

 The main difference between webinars and meetings in Zoom are the user’s roles.

-A webinar is a controlled presentation or broadcast with one or a few speakers, unlike meetings that usually take the form of an open conversation.
+A webinar is a controlled presentation or broadcast with one or a few speakers.
+Meanwhile, meetings usually take the form of an open conversation.

 The best use cases for webinars are company all-hands, public lectures, product launches, etc.